/template/e1e594b8931a41c5b171cf004ced597d

 Co-founder & CEO

-Nigerian-American, bases in NYC and Lagos.
-12+ years technical depth: four years at Microsoft, then 8+ years in capital-markets fintech supporting the equity and retail bookbuilding platforms major US investment banks rely on to run IPO order books, through multiple M&A events.
-Adversarial detection, incident response, 350+ server production support, AWS migration of five integrated products.
-Leads UUAMNI's commercial, capital, and Nigerian-operations stack.
+Nigerian-American, based in New York City, operating between NYC and Lagos.
+13+ years building enterprise infrastructure for financial services: four years at Microsoft, then nine-plus years in capital-markets fintech supporting the platforms effectively every major US investment bank relies on to run IPO order books.
+Leads UUAMNI's technical, commercial, capital, and Nigerian-operations stack.

 Rebecca A. Wilcox, PhD